elixir-cloud-aai/elixir-cloud-aai/resources/contributing_guidelines.md

 as well as to ensure that the code base is robust and of high quality, we would kindly ask you to stick to the following language-specific guidelines for code style and testing.
-If you happen to start a project in a language that is not listed here, please [contact us][contact] to discuss and develop a section for that language.
+If you happen to start a project in a language that is not listed here, please [contact us](#communication) to discuss and develop a section for that language.

 Currently available languages: